anandi42/RepData_PeerAssessment1/PA1_template.md

 There are 2304 missing values, and 15264 complete cases in the original dataset.
 To fill in this data, we can use the average values from each 5-minute interval.
 We could have also used the daily average, but since the previous plot showed that there is a lot of variation by time of day, it seems "safer" to use the average at each 5-min interval.

 To do this, we go back to the original dataset.
-We also use the `complete` logical vector, and the interval means dataset (`intstepsmean`) created for the second plot.
+We also use the interval means dataset (`intstepsmean`) created for the second plot, which provides us the mean interval values to substitute in at each missing datapoint.

 ```r